-And if you lived in Sydney, you’d be able to take advantage of all it offers!
+And if you lived in Sydney, you could take advantage of all it offers!
 Widely considered to be one of the world’s most beautiful natural harbours, it’s home to the iconic Sydney Opera House and the Sydney Harbour Bridge.
-There are ferries that you can take to one of the stunning nearby beaches such as Manly, Mosman and Balmain.
-Studded with amazing cafes and restaurants, it’s a buzzing hive of creativity and style, one of the many advantages to living in Sydney!
+There are ferries that you can take to one of the stunning nearby beaches, such as Manly, Mosman and Balmain.
+Studded with amazing cafes and restaurants, it’s a buzzing hive of creativity and style, one of the many advantages of living in Sydney!

 3. The Best of Australia’s Beach Lifestyle

 You will no doubt heard of Bondi and maybe Manly Beach, but did you know there are around 100 beaches in Sydney and many more within easy reach in New South Wales?
-So if you move to New South Wales you’re going to be spoilt for choice, no matter whether you plan to train with world champion surfers or relax with friends and family.
+So if you move to New South Wales, you’ll be spoilt for choice, whether you plan to train with world champion surfers or relax with friends and family.

-Sydney has of course long been attractive to migrants and today this colourful history has balanced and settled, with the many nationalities creating a wonderfully urbane feel to the city.
-Food from all nations is available in the many high-quality eateries which thrive here and designers with a finger on the pulse of fashion cater to the demands of a sophisticated population.
-It feels like the sort of place where style is made and not followed.
+Sydney has, of course, long been attractive to migrants, and today this colourful history has balanced and settled, with the many nationalities creating a wonderfully urbane feel to the city.
+Food from all nations is available in the many high-quality eateries which thrive here, and designers with a finger on the pulse of fashion cater to the demands of a sophisticated population.
+It feels like a place where style is made and not followed.

 5. Markets, Markets, Markets!

 And we’re not just talking fruit and veg here…though that’s amazing too!
-Sydney’s markets are also famous for the many beautiful handmade goods on offer; from one-off jewellery and fashion to children’s toys and clothes, there always seems to be a market happening somewhere.
-Add the buzz of live music and excellent street food and you’ve got the makings of a great day out shopping.
+Sydney’s markets are also famous for the many beautiful handmade goods; from one-off jewellery and fashion to children’s toys and clothes, there always seems to be a market happening somewhere.
+Add the buzz of live music and excellent street food, and you’ve got the makings of a great day out shopping.